OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 # Supply chain issues

-### open source compliance cannot be achieved by one person acting alone
+### Open source compliance cannot be achieved by one person acting alone

 As software becomes larger and more complex, the supply chain for software also tends to become larger and more complex.
 A modern software supply chain may include an open source community, a software supplier, a semiconductor vendor that provides an SDK, and a final product vendor.
 If any member of a large and complex software supply chain fails to comply with license obligations or fails to provide the appropriate license information, it will cause a large impact to a vendor who is obligated to comply with the license (Figure 1).
 Compliance failure could result in product shipment being suspended.
 If the vendor does not know about the failure before shipping, the vendor may receive an inquiry regarding the failure from a copyright holder or a third party, which it cannot respond to.